onflow/flow/specs/access-node-architecture/index.md

 - Provides an API for subscribing to protocol and execution state updates
 - Served using 1:1 communication (likely gRPC over web sockets)
-- Permissioned (not intended to be exposed to the public, but also not authenticated)
+- Permissioned (not intended to be exposed to the public)
 - Provides an abstraction layer so clients don’t need to interact with the Flow network directly
 - The API accesses data from the `Execution Data Service` and `Protocol State Service`